Skip to content

 IBM Test Accelerator for Z Early Development Testing

 IBM TAZ Early Development Testing VS Code extension enables the creation and execution of unit tests that can run without middleware for COBOL v6.2+ applications running in CICS, IMS TM, or Batch.
-Data recording and the running of unit tests is powered by the Dynamic Test Engine which is part of z/OS Debugger.
-As the program-under-test executes, mocked data for each Test Point will be inserted into the application to replicate the external data sources.
-Mocked values allow the program-under-test to be isolated from requiring real external data sources like CICS, IMS or Db2.
+Data recording and the running of unit tests are powered by the Dynamic Test Engine, which is part of z/OS Debugger.
+As the program-under-test executes, mocked data for each Test Point is inserted into the application to replicate external data sources.
+Mocked values allow the program-under-test to be isolated from real external data sources like CICS, IMS, or Db2.

 Table of contents